LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Celo-Alfajores-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Celo Alfajores Testnet Data Feeds
+# Celo Alfajores Testnet Chainlink Oracle Jobs

 The Alfajores Testnet is a test network for developers building on the Celo platform.
 Testnet CELO is used to pay for transactions on Celo Alfajores, and is available the [Alfajores Token Faucet](https://faucet.celo.org/alfajores).
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/celo-alfajores-testnet).
 Testnet CELO is available from the [Alfajores Token Faucet](https://faucet.celo.org/alfajores).